Megamind vs. the Doom Syndicate

-Megamind vs. the Doom Syndicate is a 2024 American animated direct-to-streaming superhero comedy film produced by DreamWorks Animation Television and directed by Eric Fogel.
+Megamind vs. the Doom Syndicate is a 2024 American animated superhero comedy film produced by DreamWorks Animation Television and directed by Eric Fogel.
 It is the sequel to the 2010 film, Megamind, in addition to serving as the pilot for the television series, Megamind Rules!, which premiered the same day.
 Starring Keith Ferguson, Laura Post, and Josh Brener, the film follows Megamind, now a superhero, as he protects Metro City from his former allies in the Doom Syndicate, a team of supervillains.

 Megamind vs. the Doom Syndicate was released on Peacock on March 1, 2024, and received negative reviews from critics.

 Plot

-Two days after the events of the first film, Megamind now assumes the role of Metro City's defender.
+Two days after the events of the film, Megamind now assumes the role of Metro City's defender.
 He, along with Ol' Chum (formerly Minion), stops a criminal trio known as the Go-Fish gang from stealing a priceless fish.
 For his heroic efforts, Megamind is presented the key to the city.
 Chum, feeling left out and undervalued in his efforts, tells Megamind that he wants to be his sidekick.
 Upon being rejected, Chum claims that he will search for other opportunities, which Megamind allows.

 The Doom Syndicate, a supervillain team consisting of Lady Doppler, Pierre Pressure, Behemoth, and Lord Nighty-Knight, which Megamind used to be part of, breaks out of prison to visit him, thinking that his hero role is part of an evil plan.
 They embark on a crime spree, eventually challenging Megamind to prove he is still evil by robbing a bank.
 Megamind struggles to do so, but is helped by Keiko Morita, his self-proclaimed biggest fan, who helps him stage a fake robbery.
 Meanwhile, Chum has taken up work at a run-down diner.

 Keeping his old crew fooled, Megamind reveals an abandoned villainous plot he conducted of launching Metro City to the Moon using rockets planted underground.
 The Doom Syndicate prepares to launch them, but Megamind stalls them.
 They suspect he is up to something, and vow to either launch Metro City themselves or destroy it.
 Realizing that he cannot defeat the Syndicate alone, Megamind tracks Chum inside his remodeled diner and attempts to enlist his help.
-However, after realizing he might belong more at the shop than with him, Megamind regrets letting Chum go.
+However, after realizing he might belong more at the shop than with him, Megamind regretfully lets Chum go.